 Energy Trust is a mission-based organization collaborating with utilities, nonprofits and government agencies to deliver significant clean energy benefits for Oregon.
 Energy Trust helps Oregon residential, business and nonprofit utility ratepayers use less energy, save on energy costs and move to renewable resources.
 Learn more

-The Illinois Power Agency exists to serve the people of Illinois by overseeing the electricity planning and procurement processes for residential and small commercial customers of Ameren and ComEd.
+IPA oversees the electricity planning and procurement processes for residential and small commercial customers of Ameren and ComEd.
 It assists with achieving a diverse supply portfolio for the State that includes renewable resources, energy efficiency, demand response measures and advanced clean coal technologies.
-It also administers the Renewable Energy Resources Fund.
+IPA also administers the Renewable Energy Resources Fund.

 Massachusetts Clean Energy Center (MassCEC)